 Row 34 prides itself as being a “workingman’s oyster bar”: it has killer seafood while still maintaining an approachable and down-to-earth (down-to-sea?) atmosphere.
 With a strong emphasis on celebrating New England’s seafood culture, it’s a fun spot to meet up with friends or family and enjoy some great seafood.

-Committee serves a plethora of vibrant Mediterranean dishes that are easy to share and impossible to resist.
+A lovely dinner option, especially for lamb lovers, Committee serves a plethora of vibrant Mediterranean dishes that are easy to share and impossible to resist.
 If you’re looking to experience new food sensations, their “ouzeri” inspired dishes will satisfy your curiosity and tastebuds.
-With a funky cocktail menu to boot, you’ll be certain to find at least one new thing you’ve never tried before.
+With a funky and intimate dimmed atmosphere complete with plush leather couches, you’ll be certain to find at least one new thing you’ve never tried before.

-On top of having some very cool outdoor dining accommodations on their rooftop, Woods Hill Pier 4 has incredible farm to table dishes.
-Options include oyster and seafood platters, Woods Hill’s farm pork belly confit with peach ponzu, fermented seaweed salad and jalapeno, and charred beef short rib with cippolini onion broth, parsnip puree, celery and bonito.
+On top of having some very cool outdoor dining accommodations, Woods Hill Pier 4 has incredible farm-to-table dishes.
+Options include oyster and seafood platters, fermented seaweed salad and jalapeno, and charred beef short rib with cippolini onion broth, parsnip puree, celery, and bonito.

-Coquette is a flirty and sophisticated new restaurant on the Seaport food scene.
-Its mouthwatering menu is inspired by coastal French food and features decadent shellfish towers with baked oysters, clams gratinée, butter broiled lobster tail, and more.
+Located inside the Omni Hotel in Seaport, Coquette is a flirty and sophisticated spot.
+Its mouthwatering menu is inspired by coastal French food and features decadent shellfish towers with baked oysters, clams gratinée, butter-broiled lobster tail, and more.
 Their raw bar features oysters, shrimp cocktail, and Tahitian Tuna, a French Polynesia-inspired plate with coconut, lime, and charred jalapeño.
 It’s sure to be a delightful time with a selection as fresh as that!

 Find Coquette at 450 Summer St., Boston.